Hsien-Ming-Ku/SWUFE-Math/README.md

 !!!!
 So please also ensure that the source for academic research only, not used for any commercial purposes.

 !!!
-I put them here just for my convenience of research program.
+I put them here just for the convenience of my research program.